torsday/notebook/dev_ops/docker.md

 A Linux Container, (sort of) like a directory, it holds everything needed for an app to run.

--   Docker containers are essentially directories that can be packed (e.g. tar-archived), the shared and run on other hosts.
+-   Docker containers are essentially directories that can be packed (e.g. tar-archived), then shared and run on other hosts.
 The only dependency is having docker installed on the hosts.

 -   Docker containers allow: